 Roman Burial Customs

-According to Durant, “Suicide under certain conditions has always found more approval in the East than in the West” but, as in India and with the Maya, the Romans also honored those who killed themselves as they believed it was preferable to disgrace and dishonor.
+According to Durant, “Suicide under certain conditions has always found more approval in the East than in the West” but, as in India and with the Maya, the Romans also approved of those who killed themselves as they believed it was preferable to disgrace and dishonor.
 The Roman belief in the continual presence of one's ancestors in one's life encouraged the practice of taking one's life in order to prevent shame attaching itself to the family name.
 There was, therefore, no difference, in pre-Christian Rome, in the burial of a suicide and one who died by other means.

-The Roman burial practices always took place at night in order to prevent the disruption of the daily activities of the city.
+Roman burial practices always took place at night in order to prevent the disruption of the daily activities of the city.
 A funeral procession began in the city and ended outside the walls at the cemetery.
 In order to maintain the boundary between the living and the dead (and also, no doubt, simply for health concerns) no one could be buried inside the city.
-The corpse was then either burned, and the ashes gathered in an urn, or interred in a tomb.
+The corpse was then either burned, and the ashes gathered in an urn, or placed in a grave or tomb.

 So important was the proper burial of the dead to the Romans that funeral societies, known as collegia, were common in which members paid monthly dues to make sure their funeral rites would be performed in accordance with tradition and their status in the community.
 Those who were buried without the proper rituals could return as ghosts.
 In Rome, as in other civilizations, ghosts were as much a part of the natural world as any other phenomena and were usually feared (an exception being the spirit of a loved one delivering a message).
 Proper burial of the dead with all attendant rites, therefore, was considered vital in keeping the dead happily in their place and the living untroubled by spirits in theirs.